jstoetz/jstoetz.github.io/_posts/2021-07-09-Gettin-Down-With-youtube-dl.md

 # - return a list of tables from the page to review to select the correct one (ie, number 3)
 tbls <- html_nodes(webpage, "table")

-# - create a list of dataframes of the particular table we want tonparse
+# - create a list of dataframes of the particular table we want to parse
 df.tbls <- webpage %>%
         html_nodes("table") %>%
         .[3] %>%